jeff-hykin/expressions_dataset/overview.md

 todo
+- use frame padding to deal with missing frames
-- train the SVN at each lookback frame level 9-0
+- change the features to be looking at differences for all lookback frames
-- create a function that labels all frames in a video
-- create a video with frame data overlayed
 - small draft current approach
   - like a paper:
     - define topic,